brainstormforce/wp-spectra/readme.txt

 * Fix: Resolved an issue of PHP error appearing for Full Site Editing (FSE) fonts compatibility.
 * Fix: Global - Fixed an issue wherein a Google error would appear when loading Google Fonts locally with a specific font weight and family set to default.
 * Fix: Global - Fixed a font resource URL breakage issue when a provided google_font array contains a font-family with an empty string.
+* Fix: Global - Updated dynamic styling to load in FSE (Full Site Editing) template pages in the frontend for reusable blocks.

 = 2.5.1 - THURSDAY, 27th APRIL 2023 =
 * Feature: You can now add Google Fonts to Block Based Themes from Spectra Dashboard.